Ada Prins

-Ada Prins (18 September 1879, Amsterdam – 20 July 1977, Voorburg) was a Dutch chemist and in 1908 became the first woman in the Netherlands to earn a Ph.D. in chemistry.
+Ada Prins (18 September 1879 – 20 July 1977) was a Dutch chemist and became the first woman in the Netherlands to earn a PhD. in chemistry in 1908.
+She was a high school teacher for thirty years at the lyceum, and was later appointed as a lecturer at the University of Leiden.
+She is known for writing chemistry textbooks on organic and inorganic chemistry, and quantitative analysis.

 Biography

-Prins obtained her doctorate at the University of Amsterdam under the supervision of Richard Roland Holst with the thesis Vloeiende mengkristallen in binaire stelsels (Liquid mixed crystals in binary systems).
+Prins obtained her doctorate from the University of Amsterdam under the supervision of Richard Roland Holst, with the thesis Vloeiende mengkristallen in binaire stelsels (Liquid mixed crystals in binary systems).
+She taught for thirty years in high school and at the lyceum, and was appointed as a lecturer at the University of Leiden.

 She went on to enhance her reputation by writing chemistry textbooks.
-Together with the engineer Grada P. de Groot she wrote Guidelines for inorganic and organic chemistry with its application in industry and household.
-In 1935 the second edition was published by Nijgh & van Ditmar NV Rotterdam.
-She also wrote the Brief Guidelines for Qualitative Chemical Analysis, published by Scheltema & Holkema's Boekhandel and Uitgeverers-mij NV - Amsterdam.
-In 1952 the last and seventh improved edition was published.
+Together with the engineer Grada P. de Groot, she wrote Guidelines for inorganic and organic chemistry with its application in industry and household.
+In 1935, the second edition was published by Nijgh & van Ditmar NV Rotterdam.
+She also wrote the Brief Guidelines for Qualitative Chemical Analysis, published by Scheltema & Holkema's Boekhandel and Uitgeverers-mij NV – Amsterdam.
+In 1952, the last and seventh improved edition was published.

 Personal life

-Prins was known to have had a friendly intellectual and romantic relationship with Dutch poet and socialist, Herman Gorter (1864–1927) starting in 1901.
-According to Zwart,Whereas Ada Prins is mostly remembered as one of Gorter’s secret lovers, she was first and foremost his educated guide into the complex and enigmatic world of twentieth-century chemistry research.
-Liquid crystal chemistry became an important source of inspiration for Gorter’s work and the main objective of this paper is to demonstrate her influence on Gorter’s Pan as a scientific poem.Her brother was the shipbuilder and engineer Huibert Nicolaas Prins.
+Prins was known to have had a friendly intellectual and romantic relationship with Dutch poet and socialist Herman Gorter (1864–1927) starting in 1901.
+According to Zwart,Whereas Ada Prins is mostly remembered as one of Gorter's secret lovers, she was first and foremost his educated guide into the complex and enigmatic world of twentieth-century chemistry research.
+Liquid crystal chemistry became an important source of inspiration for Gorter's work and the main objective of this paper is to demonstrate her influence on Gorter's Pan as a scientific poem.Her brother was the shipbuilder and engineer Huibert Nicolaas Prins.
 At his funeral in 1939 she spoke on behalf of the family.